DFTF-PConsole/TryHackMe/README.md

 - **Wappalyzer**: Find out the technology stack of any website ([wappalyzer.com](https://www.wappalyzer.com/))
 - **Web.dev - Measure**: Measure page quality ([web.dev](https://web.dev/measure/))
 - **Well-known Ports**: table of the 1024 common ports ([vmaxx.net](http://www.vmaxx.net/techinfo/ports.htm))
+- **Who.is**: Large database of whois information, DNS, domain names, name servers, IPs, and tools for searching and monitoring domain names ([who.is](https://who.is/))
+- **Whois**: The Whois database contains details such as the registration date of the domain name, when it expires, ownership and contact information, nameserver information of the domain, the registrar via which the domain was purchased, etc ([whois.com](https://www.whois.com/whois/))
 - **WiGLE**: Maps and database of 802.11 wireless networks, with statistics, submitted by wardrivers, netstumblers, and net huggers ([wigle.net](https://wigle.net/))
 - **Windows Subsystem for Linux**: Windows Subsystem for Linux (WSL) lets developers run a GNU/Linux environment - including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup ([microsoft.com](https://docs.microsoft.com/en-us/windows/wsl/))
 - [`wordlistctl/`](Materials/wordlistctl/) - **Wordlistctl**: Fetch, install and search wordlist archives from websites and torrent peers ([github.com](https://github.com/BlackArch/wordlistctl) | [blackarch.org](https://blackarch.org/tools.html))